 Why projects start yellow or red?

 There are many reasons projects should be flagged as yellow or red at kickoff, including the following:

-- Budget and timeline already set by sponsors.
-Most of the time, budget, and timeline for a project have already been decided based on top-down estimates defined during a sales cycle or business case definition.
+- Budget and timeline are already set by the sponsors.
+Most of the time, the budget and timeline for a project have already been decided based on top-down estimates defined during a sales cycle or business case definition.
 At this point, project managers have not had a chance to perform a thorough bottom-up estimation to determine the right budget and timeline.